Zero-Shot Learning with Common Sense Knowledge Graphs: Background

-Zero-shot learning has several variations \cite{wang2019survey,xian2018zero}.
-Our work focuses on inductive zero-shot learning, under which we do not have access to the unseen classes during training.
-Given a training set \(D = (x_{i}, y_{i})\) with \(y_{i} \in Y_{S}\) the set of seen classes, we aim to learn a classifier \(f: X \rightarrow Y\).
-Unlike traditional classification tasks, zero-shot learning systems are trained along with class representations such as attributes, pretrained embeddings, etc.
+\textbf{Zero-Shot Learning.} Zero-shot learning has several variations \citep{wang:tist19}.
+Formally, we have the training set $\sS=\{(x_{1}, y_{1}),..., (x_{n}, y_{n})\}$ where $y_{i}$ belongs to the set of seen classes $Y_{S}$.
+In the conventional zero-shot learning setting (ZSL), we assign examples to the correct class(es) from the unseen classes $Y_{U}$ and $Y_{S} \cap Y_{U} =\varnothing$.
+In generalized zero-shot learning (GZSL) setting, we assign examples to the correct class(es) from the set of seen and unseen classes $Y_{U + S} = Y_{S}\cup Y_{U}$.
+Based on prior work in each task, we choose to evaluate in conventional zero-shot learning, generalized zero-shot learning, or both.

-Recent approaches learn a class encoder $\phi(y) \in \R^{d}$ to produce vector-valued class representations from an initial input, such as a string or other identifier of the class.
+Zero-shot classifiers are trained on the seen classes, but unlike traditional supervised learning, they are trained along with class representations such as attributes, pretrained embeddings, etc. Recent approaches learn a class encoder $\phi(y) \in \R^{d}$ to produce vector-valued class representations from an initial input, such as a string or other identifier of the class.
 (In our case, $y$ is a node in a graph and its $k$-hop neighborhood.)
 During inference, the class representations are used to label examples with the unseen classes by passing the examples through an example encoder $\theta(x) \in \R^{d}$ and predicting the class whose representation has the highest inner product with the example representation.

 Recent work in zero-shot learning commonly uses one of two approaches to learn the class encoder $\phi(y)$.
-One approach uses a bilinear similarity function defined by a compatibility matrix $W \in \R^{d \times d}$ \cite{frome2013devise, xian2018zero}:
+One approach uses a bilinear similarity function defined by a compatibility matrix $\mW \in \R^{d \times d}$ \citep{frome:neurips13, xian:cvpr18}:

 The bilinear similarity function gives a score for each example-class pair.
-The parameters of $\theta$, $\W$, and $\phi$ are learned by taking a softmax over $f$ for all possible seen classes $y \in Y_{S}$ and minimizing either the cross entropy loss or a ranking loss with respect to the true labels.
-In other words, $f$ should give a higher score for the correct class(es) and lower score for the incorrect classes. $\W$ is often constrained to be low rank, to reduce the number of learnable parameters \cite{obeidat2019description,yogatama2015embedding}.
-Lastly, other variants of the similarity function add minor variations such as non-linearities between factors of $\W$ \cite{socher2013zero,xian2016latent}.
+The parameters of $\theta$, $\mW$, and $\phi$ are learned by taking a softmax over $f$ for all possible seen classes $y \in Y_{S}$ and minimizing either the cross entropy loss or a ranking loss with respect to the true labels.
+In other words, $f$ should give a higher score for the correct class(es) and lower scores for the incorrect classes. $\mW$ is often constrained to be low rank, to reduce the number of learnable parameters \citep{yogatama:acl15}.
+Lastly, other variants of the similarity function add minor variations such as non-linearities between factors of $\mW$ \citep{xian:cvpr16}.